wrshoemaker/Bridge_change_of_measure_for_propagator_estimation/README.md

 e^{-\frac{2kx}{D^2}}.
 $$

+## Instructions
+In order to run the .py codes, a folder named "figures" has to be created in order to store outcomes.

 ## License

 This project is shared for **academic and research purposes**.
 It is free to use, redistribute, modify, and share for research purposes, provided that proper credit is given to the authors through citation of: